Warts under nails

 What is the origin of

-In addition to direct contact with carriers of the human papillomavirus, which in itself can lead to direct infection, the following possible causes of the appearance of subungual warts are also distinguished:
+In addition to direct contact with carriers of the human papillomavirus, which in itself can lead to direct infection, the following possible causes of subungual warts are also distinguished:

 - infection through household items - towels in the sauna, railings in minibuses or trolleybuses;